 What it does

-Our inaugural product, the SurroSense Rx™ system, is a state-of-the-art, pressure-sensing insole designed with the diabetic in mind.
-The insole takes that information and is able to tell the user when damage is being done to the feet.
+Our inaugural product, the SurroSense Rx™ system, is a state-of-the-art, pressure-sensing shoe insert designed with the diabetic in mind.
+The insert takes that information and notifies the user when potential pressure related damage could be occuring under foot.
 Our goal is to put an end to some of the worst foot complications of diabetes before they start.
 It’s time to stop being afraid of these dreaded complications; it’s time to start living again!
 Our second product, the SurroGait Rx™ system, is based on the concepts of neuroplasicity and sensory substitution, and enables the user to actually feel his or her feet again, but through a pad worn on the back.

 We were recently named the “A100 One to Watch” and believe, with our innovative pipeline and the right execution, our devices will change diabetic footcare from the reactionary practice it is to a highly dynamic, preventative discipline.